sriram0107/CS480-Plant-Trait-Prediction/README.md

 ## Requirements
+It is recommended to run this project on a GPU.

 Before running the project, ensure you have the following packages installed:
+PlantTraitPrediction.ipynb has a cell which installs the packages for you

 - Python 3.7 or later
 - [PyTorch](https://pytorch.org/get-started/locally/)